Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session2.md

 ## Summary of learning
 *What did you learn through these exercises*

-A central processing unit the brain of a computer reponsible for preccesing data and executing instructions for all other hardware components.The CPU processes all data instruction that run computer programs,from simple calculation to more complex tasks like searching and sorting.it acts as the central cordinator for all computer hradware,controlling the flow of data between input/output device memory with other component.also retrieves instruction from memory and interprets the instructions to understand what need to be done.
+A central processing unit the brain of a computer reponsible for preccesing data and executing instructions for all other hardware components.The CPU processes all data instruction that run computer programs,from simple calculation to more complex tasks like searching and sorting.it acts as the central cordinator for all computer hradware,controlling the flow of data between input/output device memory with other component.also retrieves instruction from memory and interprets the instructions to understand what need to be done.Understood how the CPU retrieves instructions from memory, interprets them, and executes them.

+This clarified the link between abstract binary instructions and real computational tasks.

+Memory Hierarchy and Performance

+Learned the difference between registers, caches, RAM, and external storage.

+Realized that registers are fastest, caches slower, and off‑CPU memory (like HDD/SSD) much slower.

+Practiced how virtual memory maps disk storage to memory pages, reinforcing how systems manage limited physical RAM.Binary Arithmetic and Boolean Logic in Practice

+Saw how binary addition, multiplication, and logic gates combine to perform real arithmetic operations.

+Understood that adders and logic circuits are the bridge between abstract binary representation and computation.Scaling Up to a 16‑Bit CPU

+Learned how the same principles (logic gates, adders, registers) scale from simple 4‑bit CPUs to more capable 16‑bit processors.

+This showed how larger word sizes allow more memory addressing, richer instruction sets, and more complex programs.

+It captures the conceptual understanding (CPU as the brain, memory hierarchy, binary logic).

+It highlights the practical insights (registers vs caches, virtual memory mapping, adders in arithmetic).

+It connects theory to practice, showing how foundational exercises build toward understanding real‑world processor design and system performance.